Military Laptops: The Definitive Buyer's Guide

 - Battery operation.
-Expect a full-day’s worth of battery power.
+Expect a full day’s worth of battery power.
 Look for hot-swappable options when appropriate.

 Look for features that appeal to the user’s senses.
-To effectively employ a device, the user must be able to clearly view contents of the screen as well as hear audio when required.
+To effectively employ a device, the user must be able to clearly view the contents of the screen as well as hear audio when required.
 Also, military users will frequently use their laptops in the field for long periods of time, so compactness and ergonomics are key attributes.

 The following features should be taken into account to ensure maximum usability:

 - Screen display.
 Viewing conditions can be unpredictable in battlefield or reconnaissance settings.
-Look for nighttime and direct sunlight viewing conditions with high definition and adequate screen size.
+Look for night-time and direct sunlight viewing conditions with high definition and adequate screen size.